wasp-lang/wasp/web/docs/database/crud.md

 ### Creating the App

-We can start by running `wasp new tasksCrudApp` and then we'll add the following to our `main.wasp` file:
+We can start by running `wasp new tasksCrudApp` and then adding the following to the `main.wasp` file:

 ```wasp title="main.wasp"
 app tasksCrudApp {